 The Group is involved in a transfer pricing case between the Danish and the Italian tax authorities to reach an agreement on royalty payments through Mutually Agreed Procedures ("MAP").
-Outcome of case can impact the tax payments for the period 2008-2019.
-Management remains convinced that the royalty payments are justifiable, and based thereon, Management has not recognised any potential tax adjustments related to the case at 31 December 2019.
-For Danish entities total exposure amounts to EUR 12.5m.
-At Italian group level net exposure is lower.
+Outcome of the case can impact the tax payments for the period 2008-2020.
+Management remains convinced that the royalty payments are justifiable, and based thereon, Management has not recognised any potential tax adjustments related to the case.
+For the Danish entities total exposure amounts to approx. EUR 12.5m.
+At Italian group level net exposure is nil.